Modern businesses have a unique opportunity to reach potential leads more efficiently than ever with social media.

 - Visuals can be helpful on Twitter too.
 You can include up to four photos per post.
 But, unlike most platforms, it is not necessary to lean on photos as heavily to gain engagement.

-- This platform is tailored towards building professional connections.
+- This platform is tailored toward building professional connections.
 It gives the user an opportunity to network with others in their industry and beyond.